joshuahigginson1/Ansible_Tutorials/README.md

 https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1

 Start a powershell terminal as an admin and drag the ps1 file into it.

+You can ignore the winrm certificate signing process entirely using the following variable:

+    ansible_winrm_server_cert_validation=ignore

 Details for debugging your connection to windows can be found here.